-The dashboard allows you to group the most relevant data collected for a server.
-The configuration of the server dashboard does not apply to a particular server, and the changes you make will be visible for other server dashboards as well.
-The operation of dashboards is described in the Reports " Dashboards chapter on page 89.
+Allows you to group the most relevant data collected for a server.
+The configuration for the server dashboard does not apply to a particular server, and the changes you make will be visible for other server dashboards as well.
+The operation of dashboards is described in the "Reports " Dashboards" chapter on page 94.

-The configuration of Server and Console widgets is described in the following paragraphs.
+The configuration of Server and Console widgets is described by the following paragraphs.